 “35 today.
 New chapter.
 Using female pronouns.
 She & Her.
 Wrote a song.”

 Covers of ten songs by the legendary R&B songwriter, producer, and performer.

 A compilation of ten years of music, including two covers, one unreleased demo, and one new song.

 January 16, 2011: The darkness hasn’t fully passed.
 And that’s ok for now.
 I will write a song about it, all of it.
 Every pull, every ache, I will work it out through lyric and melody until there is light again.
 Music might save me.

-Brattier, boomier, and bassier, nine songs produced by Meghan Toohey.
-Inspired by late-night Paris clubs and the broken spaces in relationships.
+Brattier, boomier, and bassier, nine songs produced by Meghan Toohey and inspired by late-night Paris clubs and the broken spaces in relationships.

-Sexy electro-rock in the vein of Goldfrapp, Prince and PJ Harvey, masterfully produced by Meghan Toohey.
-Features Sara Quin on “Your Name.”
+Sexy electro-rock in the vein of Goldfrapp, Prince and PJ Harvey, masterfully produced by Meghan Toohey, featuring Sara Quin on “Your Name”

-A bright and spacious wash of organs, acoustic guitars, and tambourines, with guest vocals on “The Alphabet” by Tegan Quin of Tegan and Sara.
+A bright and spacious wash of organs, acoustic guitars, and tambourines, with guest vocals on “The Alphabet” by Tegan Quin.

 A single-voice, single-guitar project.